 BC Hydro requires seasonal (summer) access to the Williston Lake, Finlay Reach reservoir shoreline.
 Access points are required to facilitate the removal of log debris along the shoreline and to mitigate dust blowups in the warmer months of the year.
-In order to gain access, a License of Occupation Roadways-Industrial land use application is being made to develop roadways at various sites.
+In order to gain access, a License of Occupation application Roadways-Industrial land use is being made to develop roadways at various sites.
 This project has long-range purposes in mind that will benefit the Tsay Ken Dene Nation economically and provide for a healthier living environment for years to come.
 BC Hydro will employ several members of the Tsay Keh Dene Band to implement these projects.
 As well, the reservoir will be safer for navigation and will benefit ecologically with the removal of an excess of large woody debris along the shoreline.
-Road clearing, widening and ditching and bridge installation will all be part of the preliminary activities that will enable the main works of debris removal and dust mitigation to be implemented.
+Road clearing, widening and ditching will all be part of the preliminary activities that will enable the main works of debris removal and dust mitigation to be implemented.
 This application is being made in conjunction with several others for a total of 11 access sites in the Finlay Reach.

-Site 1 access road will branch off the Finlay-Davis Forest Service Road at 64.5km (see Appendix #1 for map of location).
-Site 1 can be accessed by traveling out of the town of Tsay Keh Dene heading north on the Finlay Forest Service Road.
-After crossing over the Finlay River turn south on Finlay-Davis FSR and travel to 64.5km (approximately 45 km) to a spur road on the right (Lat: 56° 41' 04.370"N Long: 124° 39' 20.923"W)
+This secondary access road will branch off the Finlay-Davis Forest Road at 53km (see Appendix #1 for location map).
+Site 2 can be accessed by traveling out of the town of Tsay Keh Dene heading north on the Finlay Forest Service Road.
+After crossing over the Finlay River turn south on Finlay-Davis FSR and travel to 53km (approximately 56 km) to a spur road on the right (Lat: 56° 36' 40.787"N Long: 124° 32' 42.164"W).